swampus/Alexandra/readme.md

 For detailed module documentation see the dedicated READMEs for each subsystem:

 - **[NureonLang Compiler](./nureonlang-compiler/nureonlang-compiler-readme.md)**
-  Full documentation of the compiler responsible for parsing, transforming, and building NetworkModel IR from `.nl` source files.
+  Full documentation of the DSL compiler responsible for parsing, transforming, and building NetworkModel IR from `.nl` source files.

 - **[NureonLang Core](./nureonlang-core/nureon-core-readme.md)**
   Base abstractions for layers, shapes, symbolic expressions, and shared core types used across the compiler and runtime.